-We may collect information on potential new supporters or donors who might be interested in becoming involved with the RA (for example publicly available information on art collectors, philanthropists or people with a public profile, from such sources as Debrett’s or Larry’s List), but will only do this where we have a legitimate interest and have carried out a legitimate interest assessment or and/or a privacy impact assessment as required (see below).
+We may collect information on potential supporters or donors who might be interested in becoming involved or increasing their involvement with the RA (for example publicly available information on art collectors, philanthropists or people with a public profile, from such sources as Debrett’s or Larry’s List), but will only do this where we have a legitimate interest and have carried out a legitimate interest assessment or and/or a privacy impact assessment as required (see below).

 We may also gather information about you from your use of our website, such as which pages are most visited and which events or facilities are of most interest.
 We will use this information to improve our website and to ensure we provide the best services for our users.
 Wherever possible we use aggregated or anonymous information which does not identify individual visitors to our website.
 By submitting your details, you enable us (and where applicable any suppliers we use) to provide you with the goods, services, information, activities or online content you select and any other related services the RA may provide.

 If you register on our website then the following will also apply: